0xF6/MSBump/README.md

 }
 ```

-Note that when a `.msbump` file is present, all other properties declared in `.targets` files are ignored for the current project.
+Note that when a `.ivy` file is present, all other properties declared in `.targets` files are ignored for the current project.
 This is helpful when we use repository-wide MSBump configuration, but want to override this behavior for some projects.

 The settings file should contain any of the following properties: